Kansas City Roos men's basketball statistical leaders

 The Kansas City Roos men's basketball statistical leaders are individual statistical leaders of the Kansas City Roos men's basketball program in various categories, including points, rebounds, assists, steals, and blocks.
 Within those areas, the lists identify single-game, single-season, and career leaders.
-The Roos represent the University of Missouri–Kansas City in the NCAA's Summit League.
+The Roos represent the University of Missouri–Kansas City in the NCAA Division I Summit League.

 Kansas City began competing in intercollegiate basketball in 1969.
 The NCAA did not officially record assists as a stat until the 1983–84 season, and blocks and steals until the 1985–86 season, but Kansas City's record books includes players in these stats before these seasons.
 These lists are updated through the end of the 2020–21 season.